filecoin-project/specs/data-structures.md

 	// transactions state transitions.
 	StateRoot Cid

-	// Messages is the set of messages included in this block
+	// ECDSAMessages is the set of messages signed with ECDSA included in this block
-	// TODO: should be a merkletree-ish thing
+	// TODO: should be a merkletree-ish thing ECDSAMessages []SignedMessage

-	Messages []SignedMessage
+  // BLSSignatureAggregate is the SignedMessage contianing the aggreate signature of
+  // all messages signed with the BLS signature scheme.
+  BLSSignatureAggregate SignedMessage

+  // BLSMessages is the set of messages with associated BLS signatures contained
+  // in BLSSignatureAggregate.
+  BLSMessages []Message

 	// MessageReceipts is a set of receipts matching to the sending of the `Messages`.
 	// TODO: should be the same type of merkletree-list thing that the messages are